mjll-codes/learning-tracker/learning-logs/2021-April.md

   TODAYS HOURS: 2 hours

 ### Friday, April 23, 2021
   - Explored import, sys.exit and played with random.int a little - see sysexit.py
-  - Had to figure out how to download pip on py3.6
+  - Had to figure out how to download pip on py3.6.
+Ended up having to remove conda, kite and all python programs; then reinstalling python3.9.
+Assisted by TL.

   TODAYS HOURS: 3 hours

+### Wednesday, April 28, 2021
+  - Had to install pyperclip, and troubleshoot various issues with running pyperclip in terminal v IDLE, etc.

+  TODAYS HOURS: 45 min